 # Personalizing captures

-> Customize text, images, and styles in captures using custom properties.
+> Customize text, images, colors, and styles in captures using custom properties.

-Capture personalization lets you make parts of a demo dynamic — replacing text, images, or colors with values specific to each viewer.
+Capture personalization lets you make parts of a demo dynamic — replacing text, images, colors, or styles with values specific to each viewer.
 You configure personalization in the capture editor, and the values are supplied when you share the demo through a share link or presentation.

 <Note>

 Personalization requires custom properties to be configured in your workspace first.
 Go to **Settings > Custom properties** to set them up.
-For image personalization, you need at least one custom property of the **Image** type.
+The property type you need depends on what you are personalizing.

 </Note>